laguirre12/openweather/README.md

 For a more complete overview of each of these modules, you can consult the JSDoc.

 # TODOs
-0. make repo public and write install script
+0. make repo public
 1. create an executable for a CLI that imports the openweather modules
-5. create methods for units // .toStandad(), .toImperial(), .toMetric()

 2. Finish Testing:
   * `openweather-air` constructor
   * `openweather-air` coords
   * `openweather-air` datetime
   * `openweather-air` url
   * `openweather-air` exec
+3. provide description for each detailed section of the README